-Procedure 1: Creating a workspace:
+2.1 Creating a workspace

-- 1) Before starting any database work, create a workspace where you can carry out your edits For example, create a directory like /home/\$user/work, and change to it:
+- Before starting any database work, create a workspace where you can carry out your edits For example, create a directory like /home/\$user/work, and change to it:

 - >> cd

 - >> mkdir work

 - >> cd work

-Procedure 2: Updating the Alaska short period network:
+2.2 Updating the Alaska short period network

+1. Copy the short_period directory (including its Response/ directory) to your workspace directory:

+'''

+cpdir $REPOSITORY/all stations/short period db .

+'''

-- 1. Copy the short_period directory (including its Response/ directory) to your workspace directory: cpdir \$REPOSITORY/all_stations/short_period_db . - 2.
-If you do not need to make changes to the (short_period) database, omit steps 3 and 5 (but DO follow steps 4,6 and 7).
+- 2. If you do not need to make changes to the (short_period) database, omit steps 3 and 5 (but DO follow steps 4,6 and 7). - 3.
+Assuming you need to edit the (short_period) database, run dbe in edit mode on your local copy of the (short-period) database to make the required changes: